Particular/docs.particular.net/nservicebus/azure/azure-storage-persistence.md

 ## How To enable persistence with Azure storage services

-First you need to reference the assembly that contains the Azure storage persisters.
+First add a reference to the assembly that contains the Azure storage persisters.
 The recommended way of doing this is by adding a NuGet package reference to the `NServiceBus.Azure` package to the project.

-If self hosting, you can configure the persistence technology using the configuration API and the extension method found in the `NServiceBus.Azure` assembly
+If self hosting, the persistence technology could be configured using the configuration API and the extension method found in the `NServiceBus.Azure` assembly

 snippet:PersistanceWithAzure